launchscout/ember-magic-table/README.md

 What next?
 ----------

-So this started as a spike to see if I could do it.
-It could be I incorporate into a larger ember_admin kind of project.
+So this started as a spike to see if we could do it.
+It could be we incorporate into a larger ember_admin kind of project.
 Not sure just yet.
 There are some features that would be handy tho:

 * Destroy
 * Relationships